icalvo/icalvo.github.io/_posts/2019-03-11-recording-studio-diary-1.markdown

 ---
 layout: post
-title: "Recording studio journal #1"
+title: "Recording studio diary #1"
 date: 2019-03-11
 comments: true
 categories: [audio,home,studio,recording]
+tags: [studiodiary]
 ---

 Just a quick note on the studio: I've been busy setting up the wires so that the room is not a complete mess.